 U.S. Attorney Damian Williams's Remarks on the Charges Against 70 Current and Former NYCHA Employees

-According to the allegations contained in the Complaint, Indictment, Superseding Indictment, the underlying complaints filed in this case, as well as other publicly available information, prior court filings, and evidence presented during the trial in Manhattan federal court:
+According to the Indictment, Superseding Indictment, the underlying complaints filed in this case, as well as other publicly available information, prior court filings, and evidence presented during the trial in Manhattan federal court:

 * * *

-The case is being handled by the Office’s Public Corruption Unit.
-Assistant United States Attorneys Robert L. Boone, Noah Solowiejczyk, and Eli J. Mark are in charge of the prosecution, with the assistance of Paralegal Specialists Connor Hamill and Lauren Scarff.
+The case is being prosecuted by the Office’s Public Corruption Unit.
+Assistant U.S. Attorney Eli J. Mark is in charge of the prosecution, with the assistance of Paralegal Specialists Connor Hamill and Lauren Scarff.

 Nicholas Biase, Lauren Scarff